Zareel/JavaScript-Questions-and-Answers/readme.md

 # 49. Why is JavaScript treated as Single threaded?

-JavaScript is a single-threaded language.
-Because the language specification does not allow the programmer to write code so that the interpreter can run parts of it in parallel in multiple threads or processes.
-Whereas languages like java, go, C++ can make multi-threaded and multi-process programs.
+- JavaScript is a single-threaded language.
+- Because the language specification does not allow the programmer to write code so that the interpreter can run parts of it or in parallel or in multiple threads processes.
+- Whereas languages like java, go, C++ can make multi-threaded and multi-process programs.

 # 50. What is an event delegation?

-Event delegation is a technique for listening to events where you delegate a parent element as the listener for all of the events that happen inside it.
+- Event delegation is a technique for listening to events, where you delegate a parent element as the listener for all of the events that happen inside it.
 For example, if you wanted to detect field changes in inside a specific form, you can use event delegation technique,

 ```javascript
 var form = document.querySelector("#registration-form");